Manufacturing Process of Copper

 The copper ores most amenable to ISL include the copper carbonates malachite and azurite, as well as tenorite and chrysocolla.

-Global mine production of copper is estimated by the US Geological Survey to have reached 16.1 million metric tonnes in 2011.
+Global mine production of copper is estimated to have exceeded 19 million metric tons in 2017.
 The primary source of copper is Chile, which produces approximately one-third of total world supply.
 Other large producers include the US, China, and Peru.

 Due to the high value of pure copper, a large portion of copper production now comes from recycled sources.
 In the US, recycled copper accounts for about 32 percent of annual supply.
 Globally, this number is estimated to be closer to 20 percent.

 The largest corporate producer of copper worldwide is the Chilean state enterprise Codelco.
-Codelco produced 1.76 million metric tonnes of refined copper in 2010, or about 11% of total global production.
+Codelco produced 1.84 million metric tonnes of refined copper in 2017.
 Other large producers include Freeport-McMoran Copper & Gold Inc., BHP Billiton Ltd., and Xstrata Plc.